caocao0525/ChromBERT/README.md

 🚧 Work in progress: This branch is being developed to support Python 3.11 and expand ChromBERT’s features.

-This repository contains the code for 'ChromBERT: Uncovering Chromatin State Motifs in the Human Genome using a BERT-based Approach'.
+This repository contains the code for '**ChromBERT: Uncovering Chromatin State Motifs in the Human Genome using a BERT-based Approach**'.
 If you utilize our models or code, please reference our paper.
 We are continuously developing this repo, and welcome any issue reports.

 <p align="center">